dergigi/dergigi.github.io/collections/bitcoin/_posts/2024-02-08-moral-integrität-privatsphäre.md

 <small>
-This text was written at [795,921](https://mempool.space/block/829521) and published originally in print for the third issue of the [EINUNDZWANZIG] magazine.
+This text was written at [795,921](https://mempool.space/block/829521) and published originally in print for the fourth issue of the [EINUNDZWANZIG] magazine.
 You can buy a copy at [einundzwanzig.shop](https://einundzwanzig.shop/p/einundzwanzig-magazin-cypherpunk/)